mediocregopher/goat/docs/tut.md

 > goat deps
 ```

-This should fetch the dependency and put it in the `.deps/` directory in your
+This should fetch the dependency and put it in the `.goat/deps` directory in
-project.
+your project.
 You shouldn't check this directory into your version control (if
 you're using any), it's just a utility for goat.

 If in the future you change the .go.yaml you can call `goat deps` again and it
-will re-setup your `lib` directory with the changes.
+will re-setup your `.goat/deps` directory with the changes.

 ## Using the dependency